gatheluck/FourierHeatmap/README.md

 Note that currectly both `h_map_size` and `w_map_size`  should be odd number because of the symetry of Fourier basis.

+### Evaluating your model

+Currently supported architectures are as follows;

+- Alexnet
+- VGG: 16, 16 with BN, 19, 19 with BN
+- ResNet: 18, 34, 50, 56, 101, 152
+- WideResNet: 16, 28, 40

+If you want evaluate Fourier Heat Map of your model, you can use `AddFourierNoise`  class in `fhmap/fourier_heatmap.py`  like classes in `torchvision.transforms`.

 ## References

 - [Dong Yin, Raphael Gontijo Lopes, Jonathon Shlens, Ekin D. Cubuk, Justin Gilmer.
 "A Fourier Perspective on Model Robustness in Computer Vision.", in NeurIPS, 2019.](https://arxiv.org/abs/1906.08988)